 Depending on who caused or contributed to your injuries, you may be able to seek compensation through both workers’ compensation and work injury lawsuits.
 When severe injuries occur, third-party injury claims can often result in settlements that far exceed workers’ compensation benefits.

-At Harris Velázquez Gibbens, PC, we have vast experience defending the rights of people injured in construction accidents.
+At Harris Velázquez Gibbens, PC, we have extensive experience defending the rights of people injured in construction accidents.
 Many managers and companies will challenge your workers’ compensation claim or, in the case of a personal injury lawsuit, try to blame the accident on you.
-Oregon is a modified comparative negligence state for accidents, so if you are more than 51% at fault for your injuries, you can’t recover compensation.
+Oregon is a modified comparative negligence state for accidents, so if you are more than 51% at fault for your injuries, you can’t recover financial compensation.
 Insurers know this and will sometimes use extreme tactics to make you admit fault and absolve them of liability.

-A construction accident lawyer at our firm can protect you from these underhanded strategies by handling all communication with insurance companies and making sure that you don’t unintentionally jeopardize your rights.
+A personal injury lawyer at our firm can protect you from these underhanded strategies by handling all communication with insurance companies and making sure that you don’t unintentionally jeopardize your rights.
 We can also help you maximize your settlement so that you have access to the money and medical treatment you need to recover from your construction accident.
 You only pay us if we win your case, so you have absolutely nothing to lose by learning more about what we can do for you.

 Get a Free Consultation From a Hillsboro Construction Accident Lawyer